-Roxane Zand, Sotheby’s Deputy Chairman of the Middle East shares her wealth of life experience with readers of Harper’s Bazaar Arabia in her regular column where she answers questions on love, life and luxury.
-Take a look at an extract from her column below and visit Harper’s Bazaar Arabia to read more…
+Former Sotheby’s Deputy Chairman of the Middle East Roxanne Zand shares her wealth of life experience on love, life and luxury.
+Take a look at her answers to Harper’s Bazaar Arabia readers below…

 Can you tell me how to get to grips with conceptual art, which I find baffling?